 Guy Raz explores the emotions, insights, and discoveries that make us human.
 The TED Radio Hour is a narrative journey through fascinating ideas, astonishing inventions, fresh approaches to old problems, and new ways to think and create.

-Original broadcast date: June 19, 2015.
+As we transition to our new host Manoush Zomorodi, Guy Raz looks back on some of his favorite episodes from his seven years hosting the TED Radio Hour.
+This episode originally aired on June 19, 2015.
 We live our lives by the calendar and the clock, but time is also an abstraction, even an illusion.
 In this hour, TED speakers explore how our sense of time changes depending on who and where we are.
-Guests include director Cesar Kuriyama, poet Rives, psychologists Dan Gilbert and Laura Carstensen, and cosmologist Sean Carroll.